nextgenbio/nextgenbio/workshops_07.md

 ### Costs

-The workshop is free of charge for all BBSRC-funded researchers, as well as staff and students from the Universities of Leeds and Huddersfield (whether they are BBSRC funded or not).
+The workshop is free of charge for all BBSRC-funded researchers, as well as staff and students from the Universities of Leeds and Huddersfield.
 For all other participants a course fee of £100 will apply that will need to be paid before the workshop begins.
 Travel and accommodation costs are **not** covered by the organisers.

 ### Format of the course